albeorla/task-pri-lite/docs/migrations/p0.5/MIGRATION-p0.5-checklist.md

    - ✅ Test error handling for infrastructure components

 4. **Fourth Milestone: Application and Integration**
-   - ⏳ Test higher-level application logic
+   - ✅ Test higher-level application logic
-   - ⏳ Verify correct orchestration and processing
+   - ✅ Verify correct orchestration and processing
-   - ⏳ Test cross-component integration
+   - ✅ Test cross-component integration
+   - ✅ Create comprehensive tests for core processors
+   - ✅ Test error handling across components

 5. **Final Milestone: CI/CD and Documentation**
-   - ⏳ Set up continuous integration
+   - 🔄 Set up continuous integration
-   - ⏳ Implement coverage enforcement
+   - 🔄 Implement coverage enforcement
-   - 🔄 Complete all documentation updates
+   - ✅ Complete all documentation updates

 ## **Progress Summary**

-We have significantly improved the test coverage and code quality in the infrastructure/storage layer:

-1. Fixed the enum mapping issues in loaders to use the correct TaskStatus and EisenhowerQuadrant values
-2. Achieved 100% test coverage for schema-validator.ts
-3. Significantly improved test coverage for todoist-loader.ts (96.6%), calendar-loader.ts (85.5%), and external-data-source.ts (86%)
-4. All 39 tests in the storage module are now passing

-Next, we need to focus on testing the core models and then move on to the application layer testing.
+Major achievements:

+1. **Comprehensive Test Coverage**: Current coverage stands at 58.33% lines covered, with key areas having over 90% coverage:
+   - Core models (95.38%)
+   - Application managers (90.24%)
+   - Core processors (90.09%)

+2. **Robust Error Handling**: Successfully implemented and tested edge cases and error handling for task processing and prioritization.

+3. **Integration Tests**: Added tests that verify how components interact with each other, ensuring the system works as a whole.

+4. **Code Quality Improvements**: Fixed many type safety issues and implemented base classes to improve code organization.

+Remaining work:

+1. **CI/CD Setup**: Configure continuous integration and coverage thresholds.

+2. **Coverage Gaps**: Some modules still have low coverage and need focused attention:
+   - Destination handlers (17.5% coverage)
+   - Infrastructure services (0% coverage)
+   - Input/output modules (<20% coverage)

+3. **Branch Coverage**: Overall branch coverage is 47.86% and should be improved.

+Progress on this checklist has been excellent, with almost all test-related tasks now complete.
+The focus should shift to setting up CI/CD and addressing the remaining coverage gaps before moving to Phase 1.

 ---